Kyle Gibson

-Kyle Benjamin Gibson (born October 23, 1987) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
-He has previously played in MLB for the Minnesota Twins, Texas Rangers and Philadelphia Phillies.
-The Twins selected Gibson in the first round, 22nd overall, of the 2009 MLB Draft, and made his MLB debut in 2013.
+Kyle Benjamin Gibson (born October 23, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Minnesota Twins, Texas Rangers, Philadelphia Phillies, Baltimore Orioles, and St. Louis Cardinals.
+Gibson played college baseball for the Missouri Tigers.
+He was selected by the Twins in the first round of the 2009 MLB draft, and made his MLB debut in 2013.

 Early life

 Gibson was born in Greenfield, Indiana, to Harold and Sharon Gibson.
 He has a sister named Holly.

-Between his freshman and sophomore year of high school, Gibson transferred from Cathedral High School in Indianapolis to Greenfield-Central High School; as a result, the Indiana High School Athletic Association (IHSAA) ruled that he could not play for Greenfield-Central's high school baseball team for one season.
+Between his freshman and sophomore years of high school, Gibson transferred from Cathedral High School in Indianapolis to Greenfield-Central High School; as a result, the Indiana High School Athletic Association (IHSAA) ruled that he could not play for Greenfield-Central's high school baseball team for one season.

-During his junior year, he was 7–2 and led the Cougars to a sectional championship and to the regional finals.
+During his junior year, he was 7–2 and led the Cougars to a sectional championship and to the regional final.
 In his senior year, he was 8–6 with a 0.98 ERA and 140 strikeouts.
 He led Greenfield to the Elite Eight by pitching all of his team's tournament games.
 He was named the Hancock County Player of the Year after his senior year.
 He was also named to the Indianapolis Star All-East team in both his junior and senior years.
 After his senior year, he was named All-East Player of the Year and made the Indiana All-Star Team.

 College career

-The Philadelphia Phillies of Major League Baseball (MLB) selected Gibson in the 36th round of the 2006 MLB Draft, but he chose not to sign.
+The Philadelphia Phillies of Major League Baseball (MLB) selected Gibson in the 36th round of the 2006 MLB draft, but he chose not to sign.
 Instead, he opted to play college baseball for the Missouri Tigers, serving as the No. 2 starter behind Aaron Crow.
 In 2007, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star.